Teen Regime: Main

 17-year-old high school student chosen by Solon as the Prime Minister of experimental city Ūa.
-He was raised by a single mother and, after his mother passed away, his grandmother, whom he had to take care of.
-After his grandmother passed away, he learned to program, and also participated in an online forum for high schoolers to discuss politics.
+He was raised by a single mother and, after his mother died, his grandmother, whom he had to take care of.
+After his grandmother died, he learned to program, and also participated in an online forum for high schoolers to discuss politics.
 This upbringing influenced him to become a politician, though the death of his friend Yuki Shirai, the victim of the cover-up of illegal donations, was a great influence.
 After his AI Snow goes rogue, he was dismissed as prime minister, though he later participates in the revived lantern festival through the metaverse while studying abroad.
 Kamio said that Maki is mysterious, and that "at first glance looks like he's not a high school student, but he sometimes acts like [one], and it's a role hard to grasp."